Royal Commission on the Amalgamation of the City and County of London: City of London

 On receipt of the report it was angrily rejected by the City of London.
-They attacked what they described as proposals for a "puppet lord mayor" and the "spoilation of the City".
+They attacked what they described as proposals for a "puppet lord mayor" and the "spoliation of the City".
 The commission was accused of simply adopting the county council's scheme.
 The reputations of the members of the commission were attacked.
 Courteney was described as "a philosophical and occasionally unpractical chairman", Holt and Smith were dismissed as "two gentlemen whose experiences were avowedly to provincial administration" while Farrer was an "amiable nobleman and advowed advocate of the LCC".

 The Common Council of the City appointed a special committee to consider the report, and in January 1895 it presented its findings.
 The procedures of the commission were condemned and its conclusions described as "illogical".
 The Progressive Party on the county council was attacked, with its "real object" being to supplant the City corporation.

 The committee felt that, if they had acted properly, the commissioners would have been "bound to report in favour of a scheme for the government of London based on the establishment in the Metropolis of a number of separate municipalities."
-The City's preferred scheme was "...the creation of separate municipal corporations, each consisting of a mayor, aldermen and councillors... (and) ...the creation of a central body or council composed of representatives from the whole of the metropolis, with the aldermen added by the several metropolitan municipalities in lieu of the undesirable system of co-optation."
+The city's preferred scheme was "...the creation of separate municipal corporations, each consisting of a mayor, aldermen and councillors... (and) ...the creation of a central body or council composed of representatives from the whole of the metropolis, with the aldermen added by the several metropolitan municipalities in lieu of the undesirable system of co-optation."